 Third-Party Integrations

-Platforms that support multiple third-party integrations give you the flexibility to customize your workflows, optimize sales funnels, and automate repetitive tasks.
-You can handle higher traffic and sales without requiring additional manual work.
+Platforms that support multiple tools give you the flexibility to customize your workflows, optimize sales funnels, and automate repetitive tasks.
+You can handle higher traffic and international sales without requiring additional manual work.

 Secure and flexible payment processing is essential for converting visitors into paying customers.
 Most platforms integrate with PayPal and Stripe to support credit and debit card payments.